Carmy - Easy Healthy-ish Recipes

 Lining the dutch oven.

 • Salt your chicken before rubbing an even layer of garlic butter mixed with chopped basil onto the entire chicken.
-For maximum flavour, get some of the butter under the chicken’s skin as well (especially the breast area).
+For maximum flavor, get some of the butter under the chicken’s skin as well (especially the breast area).

 Adding garlic herb butter to the chicken.